 by Gabe Beita Kiser

-Back in the early sixties, the General Manager of Ford dreamed up what would become the iconic Ford Mustang; and with its launch in 1964, Ford showrooms were overrun with eager buyers.
+Back in the early sixties, the General Manager of Ford dreamed up what would become the iconic Ford Mustang; and with its launch in the USA in 1964, Ford showrooms were overrun with eager buyers.
 More than fifty years later, Ford has managed to keep excitement levels about the Mustang high, with the refreshed EcoBoost Fastback for 2020 making waves for its new High Performance package 2.3-liter engine, borrowed from the Ford Focus RS.
-While GT models and the fire-breathing Bullit variant regularly make appearances in true pony-car enthusiasts' dreams, the EcoBoost derivatives need to be lauded for their individual brilliance too.
-Like its ancestor from 1964, the 2020 Mustang EcoBoost is available in two powertrains for this model year, either the standard 2.3-liter EcoBoost default that produces 310 horsepower and 350 lb-ft of torque, or the all-new High Performance EcoBoost Engine, which upgrades to a somewhat larger turbo compressor to make 330 hp and 350 lb-ft.
+While GT models and the fire-breathing BULLITT variant regularly make appearances in true pony-car enthusiasts' dreams, the EcoBoost derivatives need to be lauded for their individual brilliance too.
+Like its ancestor from 1964, the 2020 Mustang EcoBoost is available in two powertrains for this model year, either the standard 2.3-liter EcoBoost default that produces 310 horsepower and 350 lb-ft of torque, or the all-new High Performance EcoBoost Engine, which upgrades to a to make 330 hp and 350 lb-ft.
 Featuring as the most powerful four-cylinder ever fitted to a production Mustang, the 2020 Mustang EcoBoost seems more attractive than ever before and still faces off against its Camaro and Challenger rivals.

-While styling for the 2020 Mustang remains the same, Ford has tuned the Ford Focus RS's brilliant EcoBoost engine to roar its way to the top of the rankings as the most powerful four-cylinder engine ever fitted to a Mustang with the new High Performance Package.
+While styling for the 2020 Ford Mustang remains the same, Ford has tuned the Ford Focus RS's brilliant EcoBoost engine to roar its way to the top of the rankings as the most powerful four-cylinder engine ever fitted to a Mustang with the new High Performance Package.
 Increased engine outputs, due to a larger twin-scroll turbo compressor, updated engine calibration, and a larger radiator, now number 330 hp and 350 lb-ft, with 90 percent of the available torque available from as low as 3,000 rpm right up to the redline.
 Additionally, a new EcoBoost Handling package throws in active dampers, a 3.55 limited-slip differential, 19-inch wheels, an active valve performance exhaust, and tires capable of handling all the enthusiasm a street-racer can legally dole out.
 The FordPass App is also now standard across the range, allowing remote connection to your vehicle, Roadside Assistance and numerous rewards and benefits.

 Thinking back to the original, Lee Iacocca designed the first Mustang to be only 180 inches long, asserting that it should weigh less than 2,500 pounds - making it a pony car rather than a muscle car.
 The modern offerings haven't really been able to stick to those specifications, with the 2020 Mustang weighing in at 3,542 lbs for either of the two available coupes.
 At 75.4 inches in width, and 188.5 inches in length, the most modern iteration is much larger than what the original designers had in mind.
 With dimensions generally on par with the Chevrolet Camaro, the Mustang isn't quite as large as genuine muscle car rivals like the Dodge Challenger.
 With a shorter wheelbase than most, the 107.1 inches between tires on the Mustang contribute to the limited cabin space and also hint at a nimbler ride.